Regular Giving

 How do I know that the money is being properly managed?

 Answer: As a beneficial society, registered under Spanish law, St George’s is required to have in place robust governance processes, which include the publication of accounts and the appointment of an external and independent auditor.
-The Annual Yearbook gives detailed figures and can be downloaded from xxxxxxx
+The Annual Yearbook gives detailed figures and can be downloaded here.

 How do we know what our money is being spent on?

-Answer: There is an option for members of the church to give to specific projects or activities if they so wish.
-However the Planned Giving Scheme pays for the core day to day running of the church, which includes such things as liturgical costs, music, staffing, heating & lighting, insurance, building maintenance and hospitality.
-As explained above, annual published accounts are available and can be downloaded from xxxxxxx., The accounts group income and expenditure under a series of headings, which we intend to be helpful.
-However specific questions, or breakdowns of these headings, can be raised with our Treasurer at the AGM which takes place in early May each year, when the accounts are presented.
+Answer: There is an option for members of the church to nominate specific projects or activities if they so wish.
+However our Regular Giving pays for the core day to day running of the church, which includes such things as liturgical costs, music, staffing, heating & lighting, insurance, building maintenance and hospitality.
+As explained above, annual published accounts are available in our Annual Yearbook, the latest version of which can be downloaded here.
+The accounts group income and expenditure under a series of headings, which we intend to be helpful.
+However specific questions, or breakdowns of these headings, can be raised with our Treasurer at the AGM which takes place in May each year, when the accounts are presented.

-Do I need to alert my bank if I wish to join the Planned Giving Scheme?
+Do I need to alert my bank if I wish to become a Regular Giver?

-Answer: Yes, the bank needs to know if you wish to set up a regular bank transfer to the church.
-However this can be done via our software system when you join the scheme.
+Answer: Yes, your bank needs to know if you wish to set up a regular bank transfer to the church.
+If you have done this through our platform, the screens will take you through it.
+Otherwise you can do it here.
 If you wish to contact your bank to ensure that everything is in place at their end, then please do so.

 Answer: We all face unexpected costs from time to time and the church understands this better than most.
-If as a Scheme member you find yourself in that position, the best thing to do is to make the Giving Recorder aware of the situation, which you can do through the ‘Ask a Question’ button below.
-From that point onwards an agreement can be made as to how to proceed from that point.
+If as a regular giver you find yourself in that position, the best thing to do is to make the Church Treasurer aware of the situation, which you can do through the ‘Ask a Question’ button below.
+From that point onwards an agreement can be made as to how to next steps.

 How do I cancel or change the amount I pay, the frequency or my bank details?

-Answer: Our intention is that Planned Giving Scheme members can update the amount they pay, its frequency and any changes of bank details through a dedicated page on this site, where they will also be able to access recent member communications.
-Until that system is operative, you will need to contact the Giving Recorder via the ‘Ask a Question’ button at the bottom of this page.
+Answer: Regular Givers can update the amount they pay, its frequency and any changes of bank details either through our giving platform or through their bank, depending on how they set up their giving in the first place.
+If you are unsure, contact the Treasurer via the ‘Ask a Question’ button at the bottom of this page.

 What is the card reader for and how do I use it?

 Answer: A contactless card reader is available near to the church’s entrance, for use by visitors and regular members of the congregation alike.
-It would typically be used for single one-off donations, as members of the Planned Giving Scheme would normally give via bank transfer.
-It would also be available on Sunday mornings as an alternative to the normal plate collection.
+It would typically be used for single one-off donations, as Regular Givers normally give by bank transfer.
+It is also be available on Sunday mornings as an alternative to the normal plate collection.
 Contactless giving enables people to give in church as they would in everyday life – using their card.
 There’s help using the reader here.
 It is not obligatory and we will continue to use the plate for those who wish to give in cash.

-Answer: Everyday management of the Scheme sits with a Giving Recorder, who in this case is xxxxx???
-The Giving Recorder and the Scheme as a whole will be overseen by the Finance Working Group of the Chaplaincy Council.
-Ultimate responsibility lies with the Chaplaincy Wardens.
+Answer: Everyday management is the responsibility of the Church Treasurer, who is in turn overseen by the Finance & Funding Working Group of the Chaplaincy Council.
+Ultimate responsibility lies with the Chaplaincy Warden.

 What do I do if my donation doesn’t go through or the wrong amount is deducted from my bank account?

-Answer: Contact the Giving Recorder via the ‘Ask a Question’ button at the bottom of this page.
+Answer: Contact the Treasurer via the ‘Ask a Question’ button at the bottom of this page.

-I am interested in joining the Scheme but I would like to talk it through with someone.
+I am interested in becoming a Regular Giver but I would like to talk it through with someone.
 Who do I contact?

-Answer: The Giving Recorder can make someone available to explain the scheme to you.
+Answer: The Church Treasurer can make someone available to explain the scheme to you.
 Contact them through the ‘Ask a Question’ button at the bottom of this page.